obsidianmd/obsidian-developer-docs/en/Getting started/Build a plugin.md

 > [!tip] GitHub template repository
 > The repository for the sample plugin is a GitHub template repository, which means you can create your own repository from the sample plugin.
 To learn how, refer to [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).
 >
-> Remember to use the URL to your own repository when cloning the sample plugin.
+> Remember to use the URL of your own repository when cloning the sample plugin.

 ## Step 2: Build the plugin